attrib/drupalcores/readme.md

     git clone --branch 8.x http://git.drupal.org/project/drupal.git
     git clone --branch gh-pages git@github.com:ericduran/drupalcores.git pages

-Once you have a git repo of drupal core in the drupal directory then you can run the cores.rb script
+Once you have a git repo of drupal core in the drupal directory then you can run the update.js script

-    ./cores.rb
+    node update.js

 For the company list do: